bkuhlmann/navigator/README.md

     # Code
     activator = Navigator::TagActivator.new search_value: request.env["PATH_INFO"]
-    navigation "nav", {}, activator do
+    navigation "nav", activator: activator do
-      a "Home", href: home_path
+      a "Home", attributes: {href: home_path}
-      a "About", href: about_path
+      a "About", attributes: {href: about_path}
     end

     <!-- Result -->